How to do networking to get into consulting

 3. Who should you network with?

-• Managers or partners: they provide a much more strategic vision and, if they recommend you, their voice carries weight.
+- Managers or Partners: They provide a much more strategic vision, and if they recommend you, their voice carries weight.

 4. How to network the right way?

-• Initiate conversations: write personalized messages mentioning why you are contacting them.
+- Start conversations: write personalized messages mentioning why you are contacting them.
 Avoid generic templates.

-• Attend events: campus events, webinars and coffee chats are an excellent entry point.
-Be prepared with questions and make a good impression.
+- Attend events: campus events, webinars, and coffee chats are an excellent entry point.
+Prepare questions and make a good impression.

-5. Good practices and mistakes to avoid
+5. Best practices and mistakes to avoid

-• Personalize each interaction: avoid generic messages.
+- Personalize every interaction: avoid generic messages.

 6. Mini-FAQ